 Assuming that the application loads into the emulator and runs as expected, we have safely verified that the Android development environment is correctly installed and configured.
+With the app now running, try performing a temperature conversion to verify that the app works as intended.

-4.5 Running on Multiple Devices
+4.4 Running on Multiple Devices

-The run menu shown in Figure 4-5 above includes an option to run the app on multiple emulators and devices in parallel.
-When selected, this option displays the dialog shown in Figure 4-8 providing a list of both the AVDs configured on the system and any attached physical devices.
+The run menu shown in Figure 4-6 above includes an option to run the app on multiple emulators and devices in parallel.
+When selected, this option displays the dialog shown in Figure 4-9 providing a list of both the AVDs configured on the system and any attached physical devices.
 Enable the checkboxes next to the emulators or devices to be targeted before clicking on the Run button: